Sran012/Emlexis/README.md

 It's a chrome extension for extracting all emails from any web page you visit and can use those emails for outreach and collaboration.

 ## Features (coming soon..)
-- **You can get all emails from any email directory.
+- You can scan all emails from any email directory.
-- **Paste those emails easily in your excel sheet.
+- Download CSV file of all emails
+- open CSV file and get your emails imported to excel.
+- Emails separated by categories...

 ## Running
 1. Clone the repo